themsaid/laravel-langman/README.md

 ## Notes

-`langman:missing`, `langman:translate`, and `langman:remove` updates your language files by writing them completely, meaning that any comments or special styling will get removed, so I recommend you backup your files.
+`langman:sync`, `langman:missing`, `langman:translate`, and `langman:remove` updates your language files by writing them completely, meaning that any comments or special styling will get removed, so I recommend you backup your files.

 ## Web interface